To be eligible for a film program internship you must be enrolled at UCF as:

 STEP 5 – Complete the Student End of Semester Report online during the last week of your internship/semester.
 I send out a reminder about this with the link.

 STEP 6 – Ask your internship employer to fill out the Employer Evaluation of Student online during the last week of your internship/the semester.
 You can’t get your grade until this is done.
-If a grade is not received from your supervisor at the internship, you will receive an Incomplete for the course.
-I send out a reminder about this with the link.
+If a grade is not received from your supervisor at the internship, you will receive an Incomplete for the course that will automatically become an F after one year.
+Before the end of the semester, I send out a reminder about this with the link.

 Lisa Peterson: firstname.lastname@example.org

-You should most definitely look into what the UCF Experiential Learning office has available.
+You should also look into what internships the UCF Experiential Learning office has available.
 They often have film and entertainment related internships that only they can access.
 Check them out at:

-The person to speak with regarding film internships is
+The person to speak with regarding UCF Experiential Learning internships is

 Chinyen Chuo Email: Chinyen.Chuo@ucf.edu